Michaelar1/JavaScript-Projects/README.md

 * [Concatenated String Challenge](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Concatenated%20_String_Challenge)
 * [String Assignment](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/String_Assignment)
 * [Alert and Expressions Project](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Project1_expressions_alert)

+### Not a Number Challenge
+  This was a challenge to use NaN functions to get the browser to display NaN for a function, true for a function using isNaN, and false for a function using isNan.

 ### Dictionary Project
   In this project, I created a dictionary with JavaScript, called the dictionary function in HTML, and then went back into JavaScript and deleted the KVP being called by the funciton with a delete statement.